Cecilia Sordi Campos (b. 1989, Brazil)

 Instead, I was given a camera at age nine as a prize for winning a contest at primary school.
 I took photos of everything and everyone.
 Unfortunately, many of the rolls of film I went through were never developed.
 I still think of those never seen photographs.

 I have been living in Australia for the past 17 years, and I am now a Melbourne-based visual artist, writer and researcher.
-My artistic practice is positioned in the fields of socially engaged art and expanded documentary.
-My research is situated within the nexus of Practice-led research, Autoethnography and Sensory Ethnography.
+My artistic practice is positioned at the intersection of autofiction, socially engaged art and expanded documentary.
+My research is situated within the nexus of Practice-led Research, Autoethnography and Sensory Ethnography.

 Through my creative expression, I seek strategies in communicating complex lived experiences within a public discourse; therefore, proposing a parting from traditional systems of power and privilege to rediscover more inclusive ways of knowing, being and aesthetic expression.